mattermost/docs/source/administration/config-settings.rst

 **True**: Mattermost allows account creation using email and password.

 **False**: Sign in with email is disabled and does not appear on the login screen.
-Use this value when you want to limit sign up to a single sign-on service like AD/LDAP, SAML, or GitLab.
+Use this value when you want to limit sign up to a Single sign-on service like AD/LDAP, SAML, or GitLab.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableSignInWithEmail": true`` with options ``true`` and ``false``.                                                     |